ossf/scorecard/docs/checks.md

 Different types of branch protection protect against different risks:

-  - Require code review: requires at least one reviewer, which greatly reduces the risk that a compromised contributor can inject malicious code.
+  - Require code review:
+    - requires at least one reviewer, which greatly reduces the risk that a compromised contributor can inject malicious code.
     Review also increases the likelihood that an unintentional vulnerability in a contribution will be detected and fixed before the change is accepted.

+    - requiring two or more reviewers protects even more from the insider risk whereby a compromised contributor can be used by an attacker to LGTM the attacker PR and inject a malicious code as if it was legitm.

   - Prevent force push: prevents use of the `--force` command on public branches, which overwrites code irrevocably.
 This protection prevents the